marinakochuten/CalCofi-database/README.md

 Both the Bottle and Cast tables were used in this analysis.
 A subset of the variables from each of these tables is ingested into the relational database for querying.

+To reproduce this work, the database, `cal_cofi.db`, and the anaylsis file, `visualize_query.qmd`, are required.
+Find all dependencies and system requirements in `session_info`.

 ## Repository Structure